UlyssesZh/typhm/README.md

 but not the start point of the audio file at which the music starts (i.e. the point specified by [`start`](#start) in the head of the beatmap).

-#### Object
+#### Note

-If the type of an event is a key (on the keyboard), the event is an **object** (note, or beat) that occurs in the gameplay of the beatmap.
+If the type of an event is a key (on the keyboard), the event is an **note** (note, or beat) that occurs in the gameplay of the beatmap.
-Available keys are listed [above](#objects).
+Available keys are listed [above](#notes).

-If the event is an object,
+If the event is a note,
-the parameter of the event specifies the y-coordinate of the object.
+the parameter of the event specifies the y-coordinate of the note.
-Note that the y-coordinate of objects does not affect the gameplay, it can be used to purely decorate the beatmap, to avoid overlapping of multiple objects, or to increase the difficulty in reading the beatmap.
+Note that the y-coordinate of notes does not affect the gameplay, it can be used to purely decorate the beatmap, to avoid overlapping of multiple notes, or to increase the difficulty in reading the beatmap.

-There are events other than objects, serving as controlling events.
+There are events other tha notes, serving as controlling events.

 #### `millisecondsPerPixel`

-If the type of an event is `millisecondsPerPixel`, then it specifies how fast the judging line moves.
+If the type of an event is `millisecondsPerPixel`, then it specifies how fast the judge line moves.
-Its parameter stands for how many milliseconds does it take for the judging line to move for a pixel.
+Its parameter stands for how many milliseconds does it take for the judge line to move for a pixel.

-If specify a negative value for it, the judging line will move to the left.
+If specify a negative value for it, the judge line will move to the left.
 Although this feature is available, you should not use this in almost all cases because it creates confusing beatmaps.